 One of the best ways to prepare yourself for a potential data leak is simply to make sure you know what’s going on with your personal privacy information.
 If you notice all of a sudden that some of your personal information is out there when it was previously safe, you’ll know there was probably some form of data breach, and you can go find it.

-To try and keep an eye on your personal information, look no further than PeopleFinders.
-You can use the tools at PeopleFinders for a number of reasons.
-But one of the most powerful is to attempt to track your own information.
+To try and keep an eye on your personal information, an online public records platform can be especially convenient.
 You can perform a people search on yourself, and then see what information about you is currently available.

 Once you know what information about you is out there, it’s up to you to go to the data source to try and clean it up.
-After it’s all cleaned up, simply perform another people search on yourself every so often.
+After it’s all cleaned up, periodically perform another people search on yourself.
 If something significant changes, you’ll be the first to find out.